 If you ever scan the shelves of protein supplements, you’ll notice that the majority of them contain ingredients derived from animal products.
-Whey, casein, and creatine are probably the most common protein sources.
+Some of the most common protein sources are whey, casein, and creatine.

-For any vegan, these are obviously not suitable, but there are very good health reasons to switch to a vegan protein powder even if you have meat and dairy products in your diet.
+These are obviously not suitable for any vegan, but there are very good health reasons to switch to a vegan protein powder even if you have meat and dairy products in your diet.

-Personally, I have switched to a plant based protein powder for quite a while, and I have done some testing with pea, rice, and hemp protein.
+Personally, I have switched to a plant-based proteins for quite a while, and I have done some testing with pea, rice, and hemp protein.

-For this review, I want to focus on the pea based products that seemed to have become a lot more common.
+For this review, I want to focus on the pea protein powders that seem to have become more common.

-I have been using this company’s products for almost a year now, and this vegan protein powder is probably one of my favorites.
+I have been using this company’s products for almost a year now, and this vegan rice and pea protein powder is probably one of my favorites.

-What I like most is that they have kept it simple with a blend of pea and rice protein.
+What I like most is that they have kept it simple with a blend of rice and pea protein.

 According to the manufacturers, there are no additives or artificial sweeteners, and I have to agree with so many reviews that say it’s not too sweet or fake tasting.